Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

-Therefore, we recommend creating multiple configurations and aggregating their respective objective functions additively.
-This approach forms a more robust overall objective function that involves more interaction among closely observed data points.
+Hence, the objective function depends on how the sites are paired.
+Since this pairing is not unique, we recommend generating multiple configurations and aggregating their corresponding objective functions additively.
+This results in a more stable objective function that captures a broader range of interactions among nearby observations.

 For the weights, we will consider the following strategy, which is similar to the weights previously discussed for PCL: